tecnomod-um/MEDIATA_project/README.md

 # MEDIATA Platform

-**MEDIATA** is a federated clinical data harmonization platform developed as part of the [STRATIF-AI](https://cordis.europa.eu/project/id/101080875) European research project.
+**MEDIATA** is a federated clinical data harmonization platform, initially developed as part of the [STRATIF-AI](https://cordis.europa.eu/project/id/101080875) European research project.
 It enables secure, distributed preprocessing, integration, and semantic alignment of sensitive patient datasets across multiple institutions — all without centralizing raw data.

 This repository serves as the **main entry point**, containing links to all core components: